-Digital records of your property’s title will be downloadable from the Land Registry if it was bought or mortgaged from 1998 onwards.
-You can check to see and download details of your property here.
+Digital records of your property’s title can be downloaded from HMLR if the property was purchased or mortgaged from 1998 onwards.

-How can a property be sold by someone who is not then legal owner?
+How can a property be sold by someone who is not the legal owner?

 HMLR’s online service can also be used by fraudsters to find out who owns a property, along with the owner’s correspondence address.

 There may even be a copy of the owner’s signature on a document freely available at HMLR.

-With access t the right documents, the fraudster may be able to adopt the identity of the owner, it may be possible to go all the way through then property sale process without then genuine owner ever being aware.
+With access t the right documents, the fraudster may be able to adopt the identity of the owner.
+It may then be possible for the fraudster to sell the property without the legal owner being aware.

-How can you protect yourself from property fraud?
+How can I protect myself against property fraud?

-- Ensure your property is registered with HM Land Registry.
+Check that your property is registered at HMLR.
 If your property is not registered and you fall victim to property fraud, any possibility of compensation will be greatly reduced.
 A conveyancing solicitor will be able to assist with the registration process if required.

-You should then check that your registered contact details are up to date on the Land Registry.
-This will ensure that you can be contacted should there be any applications to sell or transfer ownership of your property, HMLR would contact you first.
+You should then check that your registered contact details are up to date on the HMLR database.
+If there are any future applications to sell or transfer ownership of your property, HMLR would contact you first.

-HM Land Registry offer free property alerts which notify home owners of any official searches or applications received against their property.
+The HMLR Property Alert Service offers free property alerts that notify homeowners of any official searches or applications received against their property.

-If there is any activity on your property such as an application to change the registered owner, the Land Registry will contact you via email.
+If there is any activity on your property such as an application to change the registered owner, HMLR will contact you via email.

-The Property Alert Service allows you to monitor up to ten properties at a time, free of charge, and an individual property can be monitored by more than one person.
+You can monitor up to 10 properties at a time, free of charge, and an individual property can be monitored by more than one person.

-You can apply to the Land Registry to have a restriction placed on the title deeds of your property.
+You can also apply to HMLR to have a restriction placed on the title deeds of your property.

-The restriction will prevent the Land Registry from registering a sale or mortgage on your property until your conveyancing solicitor has certified that the application was made by you.
+A restriction will prevent the HMLR from registering a sale or mortgage on your property until your nominated conveyancing solicitor has certified that the application was made by you.

 If you live in the property in question you will be charged a fee of £40 to put a restriction on your title.
 If you own the property privately and do not live there, the service is free.

-- Cross check any bank details sent to you via email with any sent in the post.
+- Cross-checking any bank details sent to you via email with any sent in the post.
 If the bank details differ, call your solicitor and confirm that the bank details are correct.

-- If you are told via email that bank details have changed, query this with your solicitor.
+- If you are informed via email that the solicitor's bank details have changed, query this with your solicitor.